⚙️ IP Services (DNS, NTP, SNMP, Syslog) - CCNA Practice Questions

 • IP Services scenarios for CCNA are frequently mapped to Domain 4 (10%), so read the objective carefully before picking controls or architecture.

-• Expect multi-service scenarios where IP Services interacts with IAM, networking, storage, or observability patterns rather than appearing as an isolated service question.
+• Expect multi-topic scenarios where IP Services interacts with routing, switching, security, or automation patterns rather than appearing as an isolated question.

 High-Value IP Services Concepts